 This area on the banks of the Brisbane River is now the heartland of Brisbane culture and relaxation.
 With a beach, markets, museums and parklands to relax on, Southbank Parklands has become a favourite destination for visitors to the city and locals for over 30 years.

 This post contains affiliate links.
-I receive a small commission if you use these links.
-It doesn’t cost you any extra, and it helps me maintain this site.
+If you use these links, I receive a small commission.
+It doesn’t cost you anything extra, and it helps me maintain this site.
 Thank you.

-If you are travelling around Australia, the best way is by car.
-Not only do you get to see more but you will find more hidden gems that the average traveller doesn’t see.
+If you plan on travelling around Australia, the best way to get around is by car.
+You get to see more, and you will find hidden gems that the average traveller doesn’t see.

 Need A Car?

-If you want to book a car, you can try using one of these car rental websites, EconomyBookings.com, DiscoverCars, or Expedia.
+If you want to book a car, you can use one of these rental websites: EconomyBookings.com, DiscoverCars or Expedia.

 Need Accommodation?

-Try using these accommodation websites to find a comfortable place to sleep after your day exploring, Booking.com, Agoda and Expedia.
+Try using these accommodation websites: Booking.com, Agoda and Expedia to find a comfortable place to sleep after your day of exploring.

-Subscribe to my blog and keep up-to-date as I provide more information on my experiences travelling.
+Subscribe to my blog and stay up-to-date as I share more information about my travel experiences.

-All prices and times were correct when this was written or updated, but please check the websites when you wish to visit.
+All prices and times were accurate when this information was written or updated; however, please verify the details on the websites before your visit.

-Do you want to contact me for more information on this blog or another?
-You can by leaving a comment at the bottom of the page.
+Would you like to contact me for more information about this blog or another?
+You can leave a comment at the bottom of the page.

 Contents